nosqlbench/nosqlbench-docs/site/content/docs/drivers/jmx.md

 JMX transports can be configured in a myriad of ways.
 The options below allow you to add connection options such as SSL and authentication.
 - **username** - The username to authenticate to the JMX server as.
-This can be specifed as the actual username to use, or 'file:...' to indicate a filename to load the user name from, or as 'console:' to force the user name to be prompted for on the console.
+This can be specified as the actual username to use, or 'file:...' to indicate a filename to load the username from, or as 'console:' to force the username to be prompted for on the console.
 If an empty value is provided, then the console is used by default.
-- **password** - The password to authentiate to the JMX server with.
-This can be specifed as the actual password to use, or 'file:...' to indicate a filename to load the user name from, or as 'console:' to force the user name to be prompted for on the console.
+- **password** - The password to authenticate to the JMX server with.
+This can be specified as the actual password to use, or 'file:...' to indicate a filename to load the username from, or as 'console:' to force the username to be prompted for on the console.
 If an empty value is provided, then the console is used by default.

 # Example Operations